vecful/mexc-futures-api/README.md

 *Code is currently only available in Typescript, Python and as Postman collection (more [here](#postman-collection)).
 Python version is fully typed.
 Other languages available upon request.*

-### To get access or if you have any questions, contact at:
+### To get access or if you have any questions or you want to test yourself contact at:

 * Telegram: [@vecful](https://t.me/vecful) (I am usually on here)
 * Discord: @vecful